KansaiTraining/test_with_pickle/README.md

+# Testing while using pickle

+In this repository we are going to see how to use pickle when pytesting our code.
+And solve a problem that sometimes occurs.

+## Procedure

 First we run `Code_to_test.py` in order to create pickles in our data directory
 ```
 python Code_to_test.py
 ```

-with that we have the file `trajectory0.pkl` and `trajectory5.pkl` in the data folder
+With that we have the files `trajectory0.pkl` and `trajectory5.pkl` in the data folder

 Next we are going to test the method `do_something`